RECITAL SCHEDULING PROCEDURES AND GUIDELINES

 Recitals need to be scheduled at least three (3) weeks in advance of your planned recital date.

 - Students should log in to ATLAS: https://apps.atlas.illinois.edu/Music_Scheduler, and look under the calendar tab to find available times.
-Available time blocks are clearly marked on the calendar and are labeled “Recital Reservation Block.”
+Available time blocks are clearly marked on the calendar and are labeled “Recital Time Slot.”

 - Students should talk to their accompanist, studio instructor, and fellow performers to narrow recital options to a small date/time range.

-- Once a time is reserved, Dr. Mandel will send out an approval request email to the faculty/staff required for your recital approval.
+- Once a time is reserved, you will fill out the recital approval request form that will be emailed to the faculty/staff required for your recital approval.

-- Once all approvals are received, the recital will be approved, and a confirmation email will be sent to the student.
+- Faculty will have 10 business days to approve or deny the recital request.
+Once all approvals are received, the recital will be approved, and a confirmation email will be sent to the student.
 The recital is not approved until a confirmation is sent.

 POLICIES AND PROCEDURES